ZhenyingZhu/StudyNotes/SystemDesign.md

 Snapshot Isolation and Repeatable Read

-- read skew: **[KEY]** nonrepeatable read for two different data seems inconsistant results, if there is a transaction ongoing, causing timing anomaly.
+- read skew: **[KEY]** nonrepeatable read for two different data (some relation between them) sees inconsistant results, if there is a transaction ongoing, causing timing anomaly.
 It is mostly toleratable from client under read committed guarantee, because retry the reads can get the correct result
 - not tolerate situation:
   - backup: the writes during the backup are inconsistent.
 If restore it, the inconsistency could be permanent.
   - Analytic queries and integrity checks: could return nonsensical results